-Our graduates are behind some of the most successful films of the past year, which are nominated for 2020 Academy Awards.
+Former students from the University of South Wales (USW) are behind some of the most successful films of the past year, which were nominated for 2020 Academy Awards.

-A total of 15 former students from USW’s Film and TV School Wales have worked on films that have been listed in this year’s nominations, in the categories of Production Design, Visual Effects and Animated Feature Film.
+A total of 15 former students from USW’s Film and TV School Wales have worked on films that were listed in this year’s nominations, in the categories of Production Design, Visual Effects and Animated Feature Film.

 Working on blockbusters including 1917, Avengers: Endgame, The Lion King and Star Wars: The Rise of Skywalker, the USW alumni are adding some of Hollywood’s highest-grossing films of recent years to their CVs.

-The 92nd Academy Awards take place on Sunday 9th February in Los Angeles, and will be streamed globally from 10pm GMT.
+The 92nd Academy Awards took place on Sunday 9th February in Los Angeles.

-Daniel Kemeys, a digital compositor from Cwmbran, worked on Star Wars: The Rise of Skywalker, which has been nominated in the Visual Effects category.
+Daniel Kemeys, a digital compositor from Cwmbran, worked on Star Wars: The Rise of Skywalker, which was nominated in the Visual Effects category.

 The 27-year-old, who graduated from USW in 2014 with a BA (Hons) Visual Effects and Motion Graphics, worked for nine months on the fantasy sci-fi film.